Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their underlying exposure: the Smart US Small Cap ETF (Smartshares) invests almost entirely through a single wrapper — Vanguard Small-Cap ETF holds 99.93% of the portfolio — concentrating risk in US small-capitalisation equities.
-The BetaShares Global Sustainability Leaders Fund (NZD Hedged) instead holds a diversified basket of large-cap global equities screened against sustainability criteria, with its five largest positions (Broadcom, NVIDIA, Apple, Mastercard, Home Depot) each representing under 7% of the fund.
-This distinction in geography, market-cap segment, ESG screening, and currency treatment is fundamental: BetaShares applies NZD hedging to remove most foreign-exchange exposure, while Smartshares' fund carries unhedged USD risk.
+The most material structural difference between these two funds is their underlying investment approach.
+The Smart US Small Cap ETF (Smartshares) allocates 99.8% of its portfolio to a single holding — the Vanguard Small-Cap ETF — giving investors concentrated, pass-through exposure to US small-capitalisation equities with no currency hedging or ESG screen implied by the structure.
+The BetaShares Global Sustainability Leaders Fund (NZD Hedged) holds a diversified basket of individual global equities filtered through a sustainability screen, with its top five positions — Broadcom, NVIDIA, Apple, Mastercard, and Home Depot — collectively representing roughly 24% of the fund, and applies NZD hedging to reduce currency volatility.

 What's different at a glance